GuentherFroestl/ng2-websockets/README.md

 	newDate?: string
 }
 ```
+## Responses via WebSocket

-the field newDate is added by the server.
+The message send is 10 x send by the server via teh WebSocket (the field newDate is added and updated by the server).

 ## Credits
-This project is based on previous work by Łukasz Wojciechowski (https://github.com/lwojciechowski/mildchat-client), who also wrote [this great article] (https://medium.com/@lwojciechowski/websockets-with-angular2-and-rxjs-8b6c5be02fac#.v1d65auh8)  on Angular 2 and websockets.
+forked from PeterKassenaar/ng2-websockets